 Current Hours of Service rules do not provide the needed flexibility that live animal haulers need to safely haul livestock across the country.
 Instead, the current rules – coupled with the implementation of electronic logging devices and lack of flexibilities – jeopardize the health and well-being of livestock.
 The restrictions might work when hauling typical consumer goods, like toilet paper.
 But for live animals, repeated loading/unloading and extended periods of time sitting in the back of a sedentary trailer can have serious consequences on the health and safety of the animals being hauled.

 Thanks to Congressional action that NCBA helped secure, livestock haulers are operating under a delay in enforcement of ELDs/Hours of Service until further notice.
 Prior to the beginning of 2019 and the partial government shutdown, the Federal Motor Carrier Safety Administration (FMCSA) posted the following on their website: “Transporters of livestock and insects are not required to have an ELD.
 The statutory exemption will remain in place until further notice.
 Drivers do not need to carry any documentation regarding this exemption.”
-The FMCSA aimed to clarify that livestock haulers are ELD exempt until further notice and made clear to enforcement officials that these haulers do not need to carry any documentation to show this exemption while it is still in place.
-However, this exemption is not permanent.
-Until the Department of Transportation, the FMSCA and Congress decide the next steps regarding the delay, it will remain in place for livestock haulers without the need for documentation.
+The FMCSA aimed to clarify that livestock haulers were ELD exempt until further notice and made clear to enforcement officials that these haulers do not need to carry any documentation to show this exemption while it is still in place.
+However, this exemption is not necessarily permanent.

 Recent Legislative Action